Radiation therapy

 Bowel changes

-If you’re having radiation to the pelvic area, you may be advised to drink fluids before each radiation treatment so you have a full bladder.
-This will expand your bladder and push the bowel higher up into the abdomen, away from the radiation.
+If you’re having radiation to the pelvic area, you may be advised to drink fluids before each treatment.
+This will expand your bladder and push the bowel away from the radiation.

 Even with precautions, radiation therapy can irritate the lining of the bowel or stomach and affect the way the bowel works.
 These changes are usually temporary, but for some people they are permanent and can have a major impact on quality of life.

 Diarrhoea

-This is when you have frequent loose, watery bowel motions.
+This is when you have many loose, watery bowel motions.
 Diarrhoea can also cause abdominal cramping, wind and pain.
 After radiation therapy, you will need to go to the toilet more urgently and more often.
-Having diarrhoea can be tiring, so rest as much as possible and ask others for help.
-Diarrhoea can take some weeks to settle down after treatment has finished.

 Radiation proctitis

-Radiation therapy to the pelvic area can damage the lining of the rectum, causing inflammation and swelling known as radiation proctitis.
 Symptoms may include blood and mucus in bowel motions, discomfort opening the bowels or the need to empty the bowels often, perhaps with little result.

-How to manage bowel changes
+How to manage diarrhoea

 • Ask your doctor about suitable medicines for diarrhoea.
 Take as directed.